sergeevizh/justlikeit/readme.txt

 == Installation ==

-1. Upload just-like-it.zip and unzip this into the `/wp-content/plugins/` directory
+1. Upload master.zip and unzip this into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==